donomii/portprog/docs/README.md

 * OpenAL
 * DCSS

-Don't see your favourit thing here?
+Don't see your favourite thing here?
 Send me a pull request!

+(Or paste it into a bug report, I don't mind so long as I get it)

 # Install